Editing & QA

 This service can involve proof-reading a PDF generated from the source file.
 In this case, we use Adobe Acrobat Professional to annotate the file and indicate corrections.
 However, in this case the graphic designer or desktop publisher must transfer the changes to the source file – a long and costly process, with the inherent risk of misinterpretation.

-Even with the most professional and conscientious graphic designer (or desktop publisher) performing the task, text can mysteriously disappear, so it’s strongly recommended to compare the approved source file with the PDF or press-proof.
+Even with the most professional and conscientious graphic designer (or desktop publisher) performing the task, text can mysteriously disappear from Adobe InDesign, so it’s strongly recommended to compare the approved source file with the PDF or press-proof.

 We have all experienced that “Oh, no!” moment when you receive the printed document and only then notice the errors that remain in the text.
 Spare yourself this agony!